TeedsK/TeedsK/README.md

 ## About Me

-- 🎓 I'm pursuing a Bachelor of Science in Computer Science.
+- I'm pursuing a Bachelor of Science in Computer Science.
-- 🌱 I’m currently learning more about Artificial Intelligence and Machine Learning.
-- 💬 Ask me about anything related to tech, I am happy to help.
+- Ask me about anything related to tech, I am happy to help.
-- 📫 How to reach me: [ttkremer@gmail.com](mailto:ttkremer@gmail.com)
+- How to reach me: [ttkremer@gmail.com](mailto:ttkremer@gmail.com)

 ## Where to find me: